roytang/blog/content/posts/2003/11/revolutions.md

 ][3]

 again.
-I have like half a novel&#8217;s worth of plot running around in my head.
+I have like half a novel&'s worth of plot running around in my head.
 Whether I find the time to commit it to something printable is another matter entirely.

  [1]: http://www.dynamicobjects.com/d2r/archives/002415.html
  [2]: http://www.square-enix-usa.com/games/FFX-2/index1.html